 Michael presents nationally and internationally on critical thinking and team-based learning, and served as the 2009-2010 President of the international Team-Based Learning Collaborative.
 Furthermore, the online resources he developed to support critical thinking instruction and team-based learning have achieved international adoption.
 Previously, he was Director of Faculty and Graduate Student Engagement in the Center for Teaching and Learning at the University of Texas at Austin, led the Teaching Effectiveness Program’s instructional technology support services at the University of Oregon, and collaborated with the Distance Learning unit to consult with instructors in online courses at Portland Community College.

-Michael has taught classes in Critical Thinking, Group Communication and various internet and data networking topics.
+Michael has taught classes in Learning and Motivation, Group Communication, Critical Thinking and various internet and data networking topics.

 You can reach Michael Sweet at firstname.lastname@example.org or by phone at 617.373.2833.